Fantom-foundation/Fantom-PWA-Explorer/README.md

-# Fantom UI Components
+# Fantom PWA Explorer

-JavaScript and Vue based UI components for Fantom frontend projects.
+JavaScript and Vue based Fantom pwa explorer.

 We are using:
 * Node / NPM